SOC 2 Certification: Cost, Process, and Training (2026)

 Readiness Assessment

 Gap analysis against selected Trust Service Criteria.
 Identifies control gaps and remediation priorities.
-Typically $10,000–$25,000 AUD with an external assessor, or lower if conducted internally by trained staff.
+Typically US$7,000 to US$17,000 (about A$10,000 to A$25,000) with an external assessor, or lower if conducted internally by trained staff.

 Gap Remediation

 Implement missing controls, document policies and procedures, deploy compliance tooling (SIEM, MDM, access management).
 Duration varies from weeks to months depending on maturity.
-Training your team — such as the PECB Lead SOC 2 Analyst course ($849 AUD) — builds internal capability to manage this phase efficiently.
+Training your team, such as the SOC 2 training for individuals, builds internal capability to manage this phase efficiently.

 Audit Engagement